 After admiring the tops I’d chosen, removing the anti-theft devices, and ringing up the stationery, Paulette told me my total.
 As I dug through my purse to grab my credit card, she asked me the following question:

-Would you be kind enough to donate to Juvenile Diabetes Research Foundation?
+Would you be kind enough to donate to the Juvenile Diabetes Research Foundation?

 I’ll be honest.
 I’m not sure I was in the most generous mood that day.
 I barely even caught the name of the organization as I was fumbling for my wallet, so I was preparing myself to immediately dismiss Paulette’s request with a polite “no, thank you.”